We’re tackling digital exclusion, and sharing digital skills, across East Sussex

-TechResort has helped schools, community groups, businesses, councils, central government and individuals grow digital skills since 2013
+TechResort has helped adults, young people, schools, community groups, businesses, councils and central government grow digital skills since 2013.

 TechResort founded in 2013 and we’ve come a long way since then.
 We started by organising code clubs and digital inclusion sessions in our home town of Eastbourne, and now we’re working with all sorts of partners across the UK.
 The need for better digital skills is universal.